singhsaurabh88/International-Debt-Statistics-Analysis-using-SQL/README.md

 2. Import the dataset into your SQL database management system.
 3. Run the SQL queries from `queries.sql` to perform the analysis.

-## Contributing

-Feel free to fork this repository, submit issues, or create pull requests.
-If you have suggestions or improvements, we welcome contributions!

-## License

-This project is licensed under the MIT License.